Torrie Wilson: Other media

-Wilson has appeared in nine WWE video games.
+Wilson has appeared in ten WWE video games.
 She first appeared in WWE SmackDown!
 Shut Your Mouth, followed by WWE WrestleMania XIX, WWE Raw 2, WWE SmackDown!
-Here Comes the Pain, WWE SmackDown! vs. Raw, WWE Day of Reckoning 2, WWE SmackDown! vs. Raw 2006, WWE SmackDown vs. Raw 2007, and WWE SmackDown vs. Raw 2008.
+Here Comes the Pain, WWE SmackDown! vs. Raw, WWE Day of Reckoning 2, WWE SmackDown! vs. Raw 2006, WWE SmackDown vs. Raw 2007, WWE SmackDown vs. Raw 2008 and WWE 2K26.
 In addition to WWE licensed games, she also appears in WCW Backstage Assault.

 Aside from Playboy, Wilson is considered to be a sex symbol and has also appeared on the cover of several other magazines, including the September 2006 cover of FHM magazine.

-Wilson was also number forty-three on FHMs 100 Sexiest Women in the World list in 2007.
-She has also been on AskMen.com's list of the Most Desirable Women in the World twice: she was number twenty-two in 2006 and number sixty-five in 2007.
+Wilson was also number 43 on FHMs 100 Sexiest Women in the World list in 2007.
+She has also been on AskMen.com's list of the Most Desirable Women in the World twice: she was number 22 in 2006 and number 65 in 2007.

 Wilson, along with several other Divas, filmed Timbaland's music video "Throw It on Me" in April 2007.
 Also in 2007, Wilson made a special appearance, along with Mick Foley, at the Special Olympics World Games in Shanghai.
 She appeared on the February 6, 2008, episode of Project Runway, where the contestants designed wrestling attire for several of the Divas.

 In April 2009, Wilson signed on to appear on the NBC reality show, I'm a Celebrity...Get Me out of Here!, which premiered in June.
 On the show's season finale, Wilson was named the runner-up to winner Lou Diamond Phillips.

 In September 2011, Wilson along with Candice Michelle filmed Lilian Garcia's music video "U Drive Me Loca".

 On August 31, 2022, Wilson signed with Clubhouse Media, an influencer-based social media firm and digital talent management agency.